 The Path to the Egg.
 The sperm's passage to the egg is a difficult journey.

 - Usually about 100 - 300 million sperm are delivered into the ejaculate at any given time.
 Even under normal conditions only about 15% of these millions of sperm are strong enough to fertilize an egg.

 - After the stress of ejaculation, only about 400 sperm survive the orgasm to continue the journey.

 - Out of this number, only about 40 sperm survive the challenges posed by the semen and the environment of the vagina to reach the vicinity of the egg.
 Normally, the cervical mucus forms an impenetrable barrier to sperm.
 However, when a woman ovulates (releases her egg, the oocyte), the mucous lining thins to allow sperm penetration.

-- Sperm that manage to reach the mucus lining in the woman's cervix (the lower part of her uterus) must survive about four more days to reach the woman's fallopian tubes.
+- Sperm that manage to reach the mucous lining in the woman's cervix (the lower part of her uterus) must survive about 4 more days to reach the woman's fallopian tubes.
 (Here, the egg is positioned for fertilization for only 12 hours each month.)

 - The few remaining sperm that penetrate the cervical mucus and are able to reach the fallopian tubes become capacitated.